bindusai585-byte/terraform/README.md

 step4:
 update the security group rules for inbound(ssh and http) and outbound(all traffic)in public subnet update the security group rules for inbound(ssh) and outbound(all) in private subnet
+step5:
+add the elastic ip to the instances in vpc